avinashjaiswal1598/RISC-V-Tapeout-Journey/VSDBabySoC_Final_Documentation.md

 # 🏁 Conclusion

-Week‑7 establishes strong foundations for:
+This task establishes strong foundations for:

 - Understanding SoC-level integration
 - Working with hard macros